Jane Bernigau

 Gerda "Jane" Bernigau (5 October 1908 – 23 March 1992) was an SS Oberaufseherin in Nazi concentration camps before and during World War II.

 Camp work

 Bernigau was born on 5 October 1908, in Sagan, Germany (now Żagań, Poland).
+She worked in orphanages as a young woman.

 In 1938, she joined the camp staff at the Lichtenburg early camp in eastern Germany.
 There, because of her willingness to get her job done, she was eventually promoted to chief wardress (Oberaufseherin) over the vast system of Gross-Rosen women's satellite camps.
 In May 1939, Bernigau was sent to Ravensbrück concentration camp as a guard.